 You can buy tickets too.
 7-Eleven uses its in-store terminal/multi-copy machine (Seven Ticket), FamilyMart uses its Famiport-based services, and Lawson uses the Loppi terminal to issue tickets for films, sports, events and leisure facilities.
 Apply at the terminal, take the printed slip to the register, and pay.

 They also handle sending and receiving parcels (the partner courier differs by chain).
 Add ATMs, utility-bill payment, copying, free Wi-Fi, and the toilets many stores have, and the konbini becomes the place to turn to when you're stuck while traveling.
 For the toilet, a quick word to the staff is the polite move.
+All of it depends on the store being open, though.
+Round-the-clock opening is no longer a given: amid labor shortages more stores close overnight or trim their hours, shops in business districts and tourist areas keep different hours on weekends, and the range on the shelves in rural and residential areas differs from the cities.
+If you are traveling outside the big cities late at night or early in the morning, plan on the assumption that nothing is open.

 - Multi-copy machine: copy/print (app / USB / Wi-Fi), ID photos, government documents